 Poison control in the United Arab Emirates

 The Poison and Drug Information Center in Abu Dhabi provides a free and confidential Poison Help hotline across the UAE.
 It provides assistance to anybody who has been exposed to a poison (medication, drug, chemical, plant, or venomous animal) or has concerns about medication side effects, interactions, or dosages.

 The Poison Help hotline provides immediate access to poison exposure management instructions.
-Furthermore, it offers information on potential poisons and ways to keep the family safe.
-Calls are answered by specialist pharmacists and/or physicians.
+It also offers information on potential poisons and advises ways to keep the family safe.
+Calls are answered by pharmacists and physicians trained in clinical toxicology.

 Emergency pharmacies in the United Arab Emirates

-Several pharmacy chains, which operate in the UAE, have at least one branch in each major emirate that is open around the clock.
+Several pharmacy chains have at least one branch in each major emirate that is open around the clock.
 Here is a short selection:

 Emergency dentists in the United Arab Emirates

-Dental emergencies, for instance trauma, fractures, injuries, and broken teeth, can occur at any time.
+Dental emergencies such as trauma, fractures, injuries, and broken teeth, can occur at any time.
 If you cannot wait until you can speak to your regular dentist, you may want to call the ambulance helpline.
 Alternatively, simply call one of the following private services: